dleelab/distmix/README.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/7/72/US-NIH-NIAAA-Logo.svg/440px-US-NIH-NIAAA-Logo.svg.png" height="100px">

 ##Download DISTMIX
 The current release (Version 0.2.0) of DISTMIX is for a Linux user.
 The pre-compiled executables for other operating systems (e.g., Windows, MacOS) will be available soon.
-The latest source codes of DISTMIX are available upon request.
+The latest source codes of DISTMIX are available upon request (dustorm_at_gmail_dot_com).

 |**Direct download link**|**Version**|**Release Date**|
 |:---|:---|:---|